jayHuggie/Animation_with_DynamicCubemap/README.md

     * Supports multiple light sources with diffuse and specular components, enhancing the realism of rendered objects.

-* **Real-Time User Interaction**

-    Provides controls to adjust the position of fixed particles and influence the cloth's behavior in real time using **ImGui**.

 # Launching the Program

 * Clone the repository.